martingomezmejia-ctrl/DS3000_Project_Group18/README.md

 - The opening played (ECO code)
 - The time control category (bullet, blitz, rapid, classical)

 We compare a family of **Logistic Regression** models against a family of **Random Forest** models to understand the trade-off between interpretability and predictive performance.

-And we look at the best chess opening per ELO bracket.
+And we look at the best chess openings per ELO bracket.

 ---